Treating heel pain

-Surgery can be performed either as:
+Surgery can be carried out either as:

 - open surgery – where the section of the plantar fascia is released by making a cut into your heel

-A disadvantage of endoscopic surgery is that it requires both a specially trained surgical team and specialised equipment, so you may have to wait longer for treatment than if you were to choose open surgery.
+A disadvantage of endoscopic surgery is that it requires a specially trained surgical team and specialised equipment, so you may have to wait longer for treatment than if you were to choose open surgery.

-Endoscopic surgery also carries a higher risk of damaging nearby nerves, which could result in symptoms such as numbness, tingling or some loss of movement in your foot.
+Endoscopic surgery also carries a higher risk of damaging nearby nerves, which could result in symptoms such as numbness, tingling, or some loss of movement in your foot.

 As with all surgery, plantar release carries the risk of causing complications such as infection, nerve damage and a worsening of your symptoms after surgery (although this is rare).

 You should discuss the advantages and disadvantages of both techniques with your surgical team.